Airwallex receives funding support from superannuation players

 Co-founder and CEO of Airwallex, Jack Zhang, said the “global financial system wasn’t built for today’s borderless economy”.

-Paul Bassat, partner and co-founder of Square Peg, commented that Airwallex’s product offering meets the “critical needs for a large and growing cohort of global-first, digital-first companies that, in many cases, have complex financial services needs”.
+Paul Bassat, partner and co-founder of Square Peg, said that Airwallex’s product offering meets the “critical needs for a large and growing cohort of global-first, digital-first companies that, in many cases, have complex financial services needs”.

-The company reported annualised revenue of US$720 million in March 2025, an increase of 90 per cent year-on-year, and exceeded US$130 billion in global annualised payments volume.
+The company reported annualised revenue of US$720 million in March 2025, an increase of 90 per cent year on year, and exceeded US$130 billion in global annualised payments volume.

 Additionally, Airwallex grew its customer base by 50 per cent, serving around 150,000 businesses worldwide.

-In the Asia-Pacific region, key growth drivers included the launch of Airwallex Yield in Australia and Hong Kong, along with the expansion of the Airwallex for Startups program into Australia, Singapore and New Zealand.
+In the Asia-Pacific region, key growth drivers included the launch of Airwallex Yield in Australia and Hong Kong, along with the expansion of the Airwallex for Startups program into Australia, Singapore, and New Zealand.

 These initiatives contributed to a 109 per cent year-on-year revenue increase for the first quarter of 2025 compared to the same period in 2024.
 The company also expanded its presence in Vietnam through a recent acquisition earlier this year.